BITSS/ACRE/docs/01-intro.md

 # Introduction {-#intro}

 In 2019, the [American Economic Association](https://www.aeaweb.org/journals/policies/data-code/) updated its Data and Code Availability Policy, which now requires that the AEA Data Editor verify the reproducibility of all papers before they are accepted by an AEA journal.
 In addition to the requirements laid out in the policy, several [specific recommendations](https://aeadataeditor.github.io/aea-de-guidance/) were produced to facilitate compliance.
-This change in policy is expected to improve the computational reproducibility of all published research going forward, after several studies showed that rates of *computational reproducibility* in economics at large range were alarmingly low [@galiani2018make; @chang2015economics; @kingi2018reproducibility].
+This change in policy is expected to improve the computational reproducibility of all published research going forward, after several studies showed that rates of *computational reproducibility* in economics at large range from somewhat low to  alarmingly low [@galiani2018make; @chang2015economics; @kingi2018reproducibility].

 *Replication*, or the process by which a study’s hypotheses and findings are re-examined using different data or different methods (or both) [@King95] is an essential part of the scientific process that allows science to be “self-correcting.” *Computational reproducibility*, or the ability to reproduce the results, tables, and other figures using the available data, code, and materials, is a precondition for replication.
 Computational reproducibility is assessed through the process of *reproduction*.
 At the center of this process is the *reproducer* (you!), a party not involved in the production of the original paper.
 Reproductions sometimes involve the *original author* (whom we refer to as “the author”) in cases where additional guidance and materials are needed to execute the process.

 This exercise is designed for reproductions performed in economics graduate courses or undergraduate theses, with the goal of providing a common approach, terminology, and standards for conducting reproductions.
-The goal of reproduction, in general, is to assess and improve the computational reproducibility of published research in a way that facilitates future replication, extension, and collaboration.
+The goal of reproduction, in general, is to assess and improve the computational reproducibility of published research in a way that facilitates further robustness checks, extensions, collaborations, and replication.

 This exercise is part of the Accelerating Computational Reproducibility in Economics [(ACRE)](https://www.bitss.org/ecosystem/acre/) project led by the Berkeley Initiative for Transparency in the Social Sciences [(BITSS)](bitss.org) and Prof. Lars Vilhuber, Data Editor for the journals of the American Economic Association (AEA).
 ACRE looks to assess, enable, and improve the computational reproducibility of published economics research.